 Steel mailboxes make a great outdoor mosaic project and can be mosaiced with a variety of materials, including found objects.
-This pique assiette mailbox was mosaiced by my neighbor with pieces cut from patterened china plates:
+This pique assiette mailbox was mosaiced by my neighbor with pieces cut from patterned china plates:

 Relevant objects such as brass house numbers can be incorporated directly into the mosaic itself, and you might choose to do the entire mosaic in found objects such as souvenirs made of durable materials (avoid wood and plastic).
 On the other hand, ordinary vitreous glass mosaic tile can be used in the regular way to render figures such as flowers or people or trees or entire scenes.
 Or you might decide to write the street number or family name in mosaic tile.
-The point is that a standard-size mailbox provides enough space on the side to accomodate a variety of designs.
+The point is that a standard-size mailbox provides enough space on the side to accommodate a variety of designs.

 The mailbox itself should be unpainted steel, preferably galvanized, with no plastic clear coats that will interfere with bonding.

 The problem is that thinset mortar and other portland-cement products will corrode steel, and so we recommend using GE Silicone II to attach the tiles when working on bare steel.
 We have a blog article with pictures about Jill Gatwood’s method for mosaics on steel mailbox using silicone adhesive.